CanarysAutomations/automate-repo-permissions/README.md

 ## Current Tool Limitations  :x: :x:

-- GitHub might change its rest endpoints used in the tool without notice in future
+- In the future, GitHub could change its remaining endpoints used in the tool without warning